cfpb/owning-a-home-api/docs/api.md

 countylimits will return a JSON object containing `state`, `county`, `complete_fips`, `gse_limit`, `fha_limit`, and `va_limit`.

-countylimits has a management command, `load_county_limits`, which loads these limits from a CSV file.
+countylimits has a management command, `load_county_limits`, that loads these limits from a CSV file.
 Source CSVs are stored in the /data directory.
 The latest version is [data/2017/2017_amended.csv](https://github.com/cfpb/owning-a-home-api/blob/master/data/2017/2017_amended.csv).

 The `load_county_limits` command takes two arguments to fully run: file path and `--confirm=y`

-So the full command to load the data for 2017 would be:
+So the full command to load the data for 2017 was:

 ```
 python manage.py load_county_limits data/2017/2017_amended.csv --confirm=y
 ```

+The command deletes all State, County and CountyLimit objects and reloads them.

 See `/data/2017/README.md` for details about the 2017 data.

 Countylimit data updates normally occur in late December.
-After an update is loaded and tested, we export it as a fixture to make it loadable with a standard `loaddata` Django command.
-This command will update the fixture:
+After an update is loaded and tested, we export it as a fixture for testing, and as a consistent loading option.
+We use this command to update the fixture:
 ```
-python manage.py dumpdata countylimits --indent=4 > countylimits/fixtures/countylimits.json
+python manage.py dumpdata countylimits --indent=4 > countylimits/fixtures/countylimit_data.json
 ```

 #### mortgageinsurance